manavortex/FurnitureCatalogue/README.md

 ### Something else is broken!

-1. Disable **Shissu's Guild Tools** - Shissu altered some ESO functions, it's nothing I can fix
+1. Disable **Shissu's Guild Tools** - Shissu altered some ESO functions, it's nothing we can fix
 2. Reset the furniture catalogue database by middle-clicking the refresh button or wiping it from the menu
 3. Wipe the saved variables - you can do that from the AddOn menu via "Reset to default".
 4. Do a clean install of the AddOn to make sure no outdated files are left
-5. Get in touch with manavortex with a description of the bug:
+5. Get in touch with us [in the forums](https://www.esoui.com/downloads/info1617-FurnitureCatalogue.html#comments) or on [GitHub](https://github.com/manavortex/FurnitureCatalogue/issues) with a description of the bug:
    - Where exactly does it occur?
 (FurnitureCatalogue window, when right-clicking an item link...)
    - What is affected? (item links, posting to chat, exporting...)
-   - What do I have to do when I want to reproduce this bug?
+   - What do we have to do when we want to reproduce this bug?

-<sup>Big thanks to my fellow developers for being so awesome and helping me out so much!</sup>
+<sup> Big thanks to our fellow developers for being so awesome and helping us out so much!</sup>

 ## The long version about the preview

+> **_manavortex:_**
-I have talked to Chip Hilseberg (may his code never bug) about this, and he was quite clear - ZOS doesn't want us to preview items from the item links because of datamining etc. A function to preview items that we can craft may come eventually, but that will only help you while logged in on your crafter.
+> I have talked to Chip Hilseberg (may his code never bug) about this, and he was quite clear - ZOS doesn't want us to preview items from the item links because of datamining etc. A function to preview items that we can craft may come eventually, but that will only help you while logged in on your crafter.
+>

-Why can't you make it work like FurniturePreview?
+> Why can't you make it work like FurniturePreview?
-There is an API function that lets you preview something that is in a bag (a vendor is a bag too) or a guild store.
+> There is an API function that lets you preview something that is in a bag (a vendor is a bag too) or a guild store.
 In theory I could add preview functions from Furniture Catalogue for items that are in your inventory, but that would require yet another loop and have a negative impact on performance.
 (Again.)
 Just use FurniturePreview for those, please.

 ## Wishlist/ToDo: